Willi Castro Player Props: Twins vs. Orioles

-On Friday, Willi Castro (.276 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 7:05 PM ET.
+Willi Castro -- with a slugging percentage of .231 in his past 10 games (including no homers) -- will be in action for the Minnesota Twins against the Baltimore Orioles, with Cole Irvin on the hill, on July 2 at 12:05 PM ET.

-He racked up two hits (going 2-for-3) in his last appearance against the Braves.
+He had a hitless performance in his last game (0-for-1) against the Orioles.

 Willi Castro Game Info & Props vs. the Orioles